wp-plugins/wp-members/readme.txt

 * Updates to the options tab to better group options
 * Updates to native (wp-login.php) registration to include require field indication
 * Review of output, localized a few missed strings
 * Implementation of changes in localization of field names.
-English values are now stored in the db (except for custom fields – that would be whatever language the user creates the field as).
+English values are now stored in the db (except for custom fields that would be whatever language the user creates the field as).
 Fields are then translated when displayed, rather than stored as translated strings.
-* Updated user profile to fix some issues with checkbox and required fields – users.php
+* Updated user profile to fix some issues with checkbox and required fields in users.php
 * Updated user export to include wp_users table fields user_url, user_nicename, and display_name fields
 * Code cleanup in wpmem_block function
 * Updated autoexcerpt function